Stars questionsThis is a list of recently added questions about stars.

-Acc to recent research, due to abnormalities in gravitational fields astronomers have predicted that there might be a primordial black hole prevailing in the dust errees near the oort cloud :SCIENCE FREAK
+Acctually due to recent research, it appeared that abnormalities in gravitational fields astronomers have predicted that there might be a primordial black hole prevailing in the dust errees near the oort cloud. :SCIENCE FREAK

 What type of nebula is the Horsehead Nebula?

 Dark nebulae are clouds of dust which are simply blocking the light from whatever is behind.
 They are physically very similar to reflection nebulae; they look different only because of the geometry of the light source, the cloud and the Earth.
 Dark nebulae are also often seen in conjunction with reflection and emission nebulae.
 A typical diffuse nebula is a few hundred light-years across.
 (NGC 2264 shown; see also the Horsehead Nebula)

 a craters of inactive volcanoes